lelox93/SimpleThimble/docs/chapters/VR application/vr-oculus.rst

 **Step 7**: Connect the SimpleThimble via UDP and Run the Project
 ----------------------------------------

-1. Download the firmware for the standalone version of the SimpleThimble: `Download here <SimpleThimble_standaloneFirmware.rar>`_.
+1. Download the firmware for the standalone version of the SimpleThimble: :download:`here <SimpleThimble_standaloneFirmware.rar>`.
 2. Connect the ESP8266 to your computer and upload the firmware using Arduino IDE.
 3. Turn on the thimble and connect to the network ``simplethimble`` using the password ``password``.
 4. Run the project in Unity.
 The following scene should appear: